Deakin College

 • Student services – Staff readily available to assist and give advice as soon as the need arises.

-• Modern facilities – Newly renovated laboratories, library, sport and recreation facilities, on campus-accommodation, 24 hour computer labs.
+• Modern facilities – Newly renovated laboratories, library, sport and recreation facilities, on-campus accommodation, 24-hour computer labs.

 • Convenient locations - Express public buses run from the nearest train station to campus and an intercampus shuttle also runs to and from the Geelong campuses.